hbendale/api-interface/training/README.md

             "age": 20
         }

-if the id does not correspond to an id in the db a status code 404 is expected with some information that no resource for the id is found
+if the path parameter 'id' does not correspond to an id in the db a status code 404 is expected with some information that no resource for the id is found
 consider using the backend feature 'db.read(id=id)'

+usefull link for fastapi: https://fastapi.tiangolo.com/tutorial/path-params/

 ## Update